ccapdev1920T2/s11g8/README.md

 ```
 localhost:3000
 ```
+## Bids To Pick in Heroku
+* The app could also be accessed in Heroku thru this link:

 ## Running Tests
 * Upon accessing the application, the user will be sent to the Log-In page.
 The user may then opt to Log-In or Sign-Up.
 * When signing up for a new account, the user must simply fill up the details asked in the form.